medic/medic-docs/configuration/targets.md

 #### Simple Count - All Time

 You may also want to count the total number of pregnancies registered over all time.
-The key to all time targets is adjusting the target date to sometime in the current month.
+The key to all-time targets is adjusting the target date to sometime in the current month.
 The easiest way is to set the target's date to today.

 ```javascript
 if (c.contact != null && c.contact.type === 'person') {